Group seeks more details about raid on California reporter

 The judges also nullified the warrants, which were issued by different judges over several months as police continued their investigation, despite California’s shield law, which protects journalists from being compelled to reveal confidential sources and specifically prohibits police searches.

-David Snyder, executive director of FAC, said the affidavits shed some light on what went wrong when the judges authorized the search warrants, in violation of a shield law that protects journalists from revealing their sources.
+David Snyder, executive director of the First Amendment Coalition, said the affidavits shed light on what went wrong when the judges authorized the search warrants in violation of a shield law that protects journalists from revealing their sources.

 “But the question that has not been answered is who is ultimately to blame for this egregious violation of a journalist’s rights,” Snyder said.
+“We’ll review the lawsuit thoroughly once we’ve been served with it, and we’ll respond accordingly in court.”

-A spokesman for the city attorney’s office that represents the police department and the mayor in the case, John Cote, did not immediately respond to a request for comment.
+John Cote, spokesman for the city attorney’s office that represents the police department and the mayor in the case, said the office will review the lawsuit once it’s served with it.
+“We’ll respond accordingly in court,” Cote added.

 Carmody has worked for decades as a freelance journalist or “stringer,” selling video and interview footage to news outlets.

-He said he was given a report into the sudden death of Adachi, which occurred suddenly and was later found to be an accident due to cocaine and alcohol toxicity with heart disease as a contributing factor.
+He said he was given a report into the sudden death of Adachi, which occurred suddenly and was later found to be an accident because of cocaine and alcohol toxicity with heart disease as a contributing factor.
 Carmody said he did not pay for the report but sold it as part of a package including video and photos to media outlets.
 He carries a press pass issued by the San Francisco Police Department.

 Breed initially defended the searches before backtracking, saying in a tweet that police “went through the appropriate legal process to request a search warrant.”
 In a follow-up tweet, she said she wanted police to get to the bottom of the leak, but also, she was “not okay with police raids on reporters.”